ghughes13/react-todo-list/README.md

 # MERN STACK TODO LIST

 ### Description
-Created a ToDo List App that connects to a Node Server and interacts with mongoDB on atlas.
+Created a ToDo List App that connects to a Node Server and interacts with mongoDB on atlas and executes CRUD operations.

 ### View Project
 **<a href="https://ghughes-react-todo-list.herokuapp.com/" target="_blank">See the project</a>**